Johnson County Court Records

 Copies and Certified Documents

 Certified copies of probate documents are available from the County Clerk at $1.00 per page plus $5.00 for the certification seal.
 Local court rules and additional procedural guidance can be found on the Johnson County District Courts page.
-The statewide e-filing portal accepts electronic probate filings for Johnson County.
+The statewide e-filing portal also accepts electronic probate filings for Johnson County.